 - Has a search index been run?
-Advanced tag based rules rely on search to locate match save locations so if a search index has not been run or the location has only just been created CEF may not be able to located it.
+Advanced tag based rules rely on search to locate matching save locations so if a search index has not been run or the location has only just been created CEF may not be able to located it.

 - CEF uses search to return URLs matching up to the start of the first regular expression (if any) in the save path of advance tag rules.
-If there are more than 500 URLs matching the URL stem only the first 500 are processed and the correct match may not be found.
+If there are more than 500 URLs matching the URL stem, only the first 500 are processed and the correct match may not be found.

 - By default a sent email will not be filed by CEF rules if it takes longer than 30 seconds to send.
 This time can be increased by changing the value of the registry setting SentItemsProcessPeriod, which can be found under Computer\HKEY_CURRENT_USER\SOFTWARE\MacroView\DMF\UserOptions.

-When a filing rule is matched but the email is unable to be saved, the email is categorized in Outlook as Not AutoFiled by CEF.
+When a filing rule is matched but the email is unable to be saved, the email is categorised in Outlook as Not AutoFiled by CEF.
 There are number of reasons this can occur.
 For more information on identifying which emails have been saved and manually running your filing rules over these files see this article.